DAY 15

 Father, thank You for sending Your son, Jesus, to die for our sins so we can be forgiven.
 We thank You because we don’t have to hide from You or be alone.

 Nothing God created is hidden from Him.
 His eyes see everything.
-He will hold us accountable for everything we do.
+He will hold us responsible for everything we do.

 -Hebrews 4:13

-Jonah lived during a time when God’s people had turned away from Him.
-The Jews had been taken from their homes and forced to live as slaves in foreign lands.
-One day, God gave Jonah a mission: He told Jonah to go to the city of Nineveh and warn the people that their city would be destroyed if they didn’t turn from their evil ways.
-But instead of obeying, Jonah decided to run from God and go as far away from Nineveh as possible.
-He found a ship heading to the most distant city he could find.
-However, Jonah couldn’t hide from God.
+Jonah lived during a time when many of God’s people had turned away from Him.
+The Jews had been taken from their homes and forced to live as captives in foreign lands.
+One day, God gave Jonah a mission: He told him to go to the city of Nineveh and warn the people that their city would be destroyed if they didn’t turn from their evil ways.
+But instead of obeying, Jonah ran in the opposite direction.
+He boarded a ship heading to the farthest place he could find, hoping to escape God’s call.
+But Jonah soon learned that no one can run from God.

-As the ship sailed, God sent a powerful storm that threatened to sink it.
-The terrified sailors began throwing cargo overboard to lighten the load.
-They begged Jonah to pray to his God, hoping He might stop the storm.
-But Jonah knew the storm wouldn’t end until he obeyed God.
-He told the sailors, “Throw me overboard, and the storm will stop.”
+As the ship sailed, God sent a powerful storm that threatened to tear it apart.
+Terrified, the sailors cried out for help and began throwing cargo overboard to lighten the ship.
+They begged Jonah to pray to his God, hoping He might save them.
+Jonah knew the storm wouldn’t stop until he obeyed, so he told the sailors, “Throw me overboard, and the storm will calm.”

-Reluctantly, the sailors threw Jonah into the sea.
-Immediately, the storm calmed, and the waters became still.
-Jonah sank into the depths of the sea, but God wasn’t done with him.
+Reluctantly, the sailors tossed Jonah into the sea.
+Immediately, the wind died down and the waters became calm.
+Jonah sank beneath the waves, but God wasn’t finished with him.
 Instead of letting Jonah drown, God sent a huge fish to swallow him.
-Inside the dark belly of the fish, Jonah had time to reflect.
-He prayed to God, asking for forgiveness for his disobedience.
+Inside the dark belly of the fish, Jonah finally stopped running.
+He prayed to God, asking for forgiveness and promising to obey.

-Jonah’s story points to an even greater messenger: Jesus.
+Jonah’s story points to an even greater messenger—Jesus.
 Just as Jonah spent three days in the belly of a fish, Jesus would spend three days in the tomb.
-And just as Jonah brought a message of salvation to the people of Nineveh, Jesus would bring a message of hope and forgiveness to the entire world—a message that would save us from our sins.
+And just as Jonah brought a message of salvation to Nineveh, Jesus would bring hope and forgiveness to the whole world, offering salvation to everyone who turns to Him.

 DISCUSSION